 - The annual deductible is a flat fee paid by you, the policyholder, over one or multiple claims throughout the year, until the deductible has been met.

 - We’ll continue to pay out your claims until your pet’s medical bills exceed the annual limit you chose when you signed up.

-- Weigh all these options when picking your pet policy in order to select the price and plan best suited for your needs.
+- Weigh all these options when picking your cat insurance or dog insurance in order to select the price and plan best suited for your needs.

 At the end of the day, we want our pets to experience the top-notch care they deserve—without breaking the bank.
 Find yourself picking the wrong plan and you may just end up biting off more than you can chew.
 But weigh your options carefully and you’ll have coverage that keeps your fur fam secure.